An Energy-Stable Parametric Finite Element Method for Simulating Solid-state Dewetting Problems in Three Dimensions: Numerical results

 Several snapshots of the morphological evolutions for the thin film under the three anisotropies are shown in Fig.~\ref{fig:isoe}, \ref{fig:ellie} and \ref{fig:cuspe}, respectively.
 In the isotropic case, we observe the four corners of the square island retract much more slowly than that of the four edges at the beginning, thus forming a cross-shaped geometry.
 As time evolves, the island finally forms a perfectly spherical shape as equilibrium.
 For ellipsoidal surface energy, the square island forms a grooved shape and then reach an ellipsoidal shape as equilibrium.
 In the case of ``cusped'' surface energy, the island maintains a self-similar cuboid shape by gradually decreasing its length, width and increasing its height until reaching the equilibrium state.

 In Fig.~\ref{fig:WVE}, we plot the temporal evolution of the normalized energy $W(t)/W(0)$ and the relative volume loss $\Delta V$ defined as

 where $V^h(0)$ is the total volume of the initial shape.
 We observe the total free energy of the discrete system decays in time, and the relative volume loss is about 1\% to 2\%.
+We note recently a structure-preserving method that can conserve the enclosed volume exactly for surface diffusion was presented in \cite{Zhao2021}, and the generalization to axisymmetric geometric equations was considered in \cite{Bao2022volume}.
+In addition, an energy-stable method for anisotropic surface diffusion under general anisotropies has been discussed in \cite{Li2020energy}.

-{\it Example 2.} We investigate the equilibrium shapes of SSD by using different $\theta_i$ and surface energies.
+{\bf Example 2.} We investigate the equilibrium shapes of SSD by using different $\theta_Y$ and surface energies.
 We consider the ``cusped'' surface energy defined in \eqref{eq:cuspgamma} with four different rotations: (1) $\gamma(\vec n)$ defined in \eqref{eq:cuspgamma} with $\delta=0.1$; (2) $\gamma\left(\bmath{R}_x(\pi/4)\,\vec n\right)$; (3) $\gamma\left(\bmath{R}_y(\pi/4)\,\vec n\right)$; (4) $\gamma\left(\bmath{R}_z(\pi/4)\,\vec n\right)$, where $\bmath{R}_{x}(\pi/4)$, $\bmath{R}_y(\pi/4)$ and $\bmath{R}_z(\pi/4)$ represent the orthogonal matrix for the rotation by an angle $\pi/4$ about the x,y,z-axis using the right-hand rule, respectively.
 The initial thin film is chosen as a $(3,3,1)$ cuboid island.
 The interface is partitioned into $N=5376$ triangles with $K=2737$ vertices, and $\tau=10^{-2}$.

-As it can be seen from Fig.~\ref{fig:equilibrium}(a)-(c), $\theta_i$ controls the equilibrium contact angle and thus the equilibrium shape.
+As it can be seen from Fig.~\ref{fig:equilibrium}(a)-(c), $\theta_Y$ controls the equilibrium contact angle and thus the equilibrium shape.
 From Fig. \ref{fig:equilibrium}(d)-(f), we observe that a rotation of the ``cusped'' anisotropy will result in a corresponding rotation of the equilibrium shape.

-{\it Example 3.} We examine the geometric evolution of the square-ring patch under the ``cusped'' surface energies used in Fig.~\ref{fig:equilibrium}(c)-(f).
+{\bf Example 3.} We examine the geometric evolution of the square-ring patch under the ``cusped'' surface energies used in Fig.~\ref{fig:equilibrium}(c)-(f).
 The initial island is chosen as a $(12, 12, 1)$ cuboid by cutting out a (10, 10, 1) cuboid from the centre.
-The interface is partitioned into $N=33792$ triangles with $K=17248$ vertices, and we take $\tau = 2\times 10^{-4}$, $\theta_i=2\pi/3$.
+The interface is partitioned into $N=33792$ triangles with $K=17248$ vertices, and we take $\tau = 2\times 10^{-4}$, $\theta_Y=2\pi/3$.